-Symptoms of EBV infection may include some or most of the following symptoms:
+Symptoms of mononucleosis or EBV infection may include some or most of the following symptoms:

 Many diseases produce similar symptoms, so the diagnosis is usually based on the patient's history, physical, and EBV antibody tests (for example, IgG, IgM, and VCA antibody tests, Monospot test, and others).
 Interpretation of these tests is not always definitive.

 - Mono (mononucleosis) is spread from person to person.